 Selfridges has taken an extremely stylish approach to its marketing this year with a short film Future Fantasy: A Christmas for Modern Times starring actress Noomi Rapace.
 Rapace travels through a fantasy re-visioning of the flagship store, positioning it as a cool and creative winter wonderland.
 Presenting a future-facing rather than traditional take on the Christmas message it will hit the right spot with Selfridges’ young, aspirational and upmarket demographic.

-With Boots 2019 Christmas campaign, the ad itself is less interesting than the marketing strategy it showcases, namely their Christmas “Bootiques”, a series of curated edits.
-An integrated marketing ploy that attempts to take the stress out of gifting for those hard to buy for family members or friends it features such bespoke shopping edits as the “Vegan Bootique” and the “Tween Bootique”.
+With Boots 2019 Christmas campaign, the ad itself is less interesting than the marketing strategy it showcases; namely their Christmas “Bootiques”, a series of curated edits.
+An integrated marketing ploy that attempts to take the stress out of gifting; whether it be for those hard to buy for family members or friends it features such bespoke shopping edits as the “Vegan Bootique” and the “Tween Bootique”.
 It’s clever and intriguing marketing; Boots have identified a problem and presented a solution.

 Dogs trust “a dog is for life not just for Christmas”, featuring Corky the cute champagne cork puppet dog, destined to be thrown out with all the rest of the festive rubbish on Boxing Day.
 Key to its success as a campaign is the characterful and engaging Corky.
 Highly social-media friendly, with each re-tweet or re-post of Corky’s story, the charity’s Christmas message spreads.

 Tesco, with “Delivering Christmas for 100 years”, places the retailer’s branding at the heart of the campaign.
-A Tesco delivery driver is taken on a time-travelling trip through the UK with the message being that Tesco has been an integral part of the nation’s Christmas experience for the past century.
-Tying in with the rest of the grocer’s centenary celebrations the Christmas spot is part of an effective and highly integrated marketing campaign, which also features a Facebook arcade game, allowing customers to take the wheel of the Tesco delivery van themselves.
+A Tesco delivery driver is taken on a time-travelling trip through the UK; the message being that Tesco has been an integral part of the nation’s Christmas experience for the past century.
+Tying in with the rest of the grocer’s centenary celebrations; the Christmas spot is part of an effective and highly integrated marketing campaign.
+This also features a Facebook arcade game, allowing customers to take the wheel of the Tesco delivery van themselves.